 This is a common question from pet owners.
 The most common cause of this “clicking sound” is a meniscal tear.
 Let me explain this in a little more detail.

 It is important that we first understand a few things about your dog’s knee.
 Often when a dog tears its cranial cruciate ligament there is the potential that they can also injure the meniscus in the joint.
-This injury is a direct result of either the initial injury itself or due to continuous instability in the joint.
+This injury is a direct result of either the initial injury itself or due to continuing instability in the joint.

 The meniscus is essentially the knee joint’s “pillow” that helps to provide stability and some cushion in between the bones.

-It is also important to understand that there are several different types of meniscal injuries but the most common type with a dog ACL tear is referred to a “bucket-handle tear” in the medial meniscus.
+It is also important to understand that there are several different types of meniscal injuries but the most common type with a dog ACL tear is referred to as a “bucket-handle tear” in the medial meniscus.

 The real question is what should you do about it?
 Does it require surgery?
 Or are there conservative management options for this kind of injury?